-A 'Protected Act' is:
+A 'protected act' is:

-- Making a claim or complaint of discrimination (under the Equality Act). - Helping someone else to make a claim by giving evidence or information. - Alleging that you or someone else has breached the Act. - Doing anything else in connection with the Act.
+- Making a claim or complaint of discrimination (under the Equality Act). - Helping someone else to make a claim by giving evidence or information. - Making an allegation that you or someone else has breached the Act. - Doing anything else in connection with the Act.

 (Equality and Human Rights Commission)